lisa-gold/lisa-gold/README.md

 Hi 👋 My name is Elizaveta
 ===================================

-Python-Developer
+Full Stack Developer
 ----------------

-Highly motivated and enthusiastic Python-Developer with 4 plus years of experience in finance is seeking an opportunity to contribute in institutions by implementing knowledge and methodologies learnt
+I am a Full Stack / Back End Developer with 5+ years of experience.
+With a Master's degree in finance and expertise in Python, JS, Django and React, I'm dedicated to leveraging my expertise to drive positive change within institutions

 * 🌍  I'm based in Netanya, Israel
 * ✉️  You can contact me at [lisagold9753@gmail.com](mailto:lisagold9753@gmail.com) or <a href="https://t.me/E_Gold" target="_blank">@E_Gold</a>
-* 🧠  I'm learning Python, JavaScript

 ### Skills